Finite symmetry groups in physics: A finite version of

+where $\HH$ denotes the quaternion algebra of all real linear combinations of $1,i,j,k$, under the same rules of multiplication as above.
 Taking out the five real scale factors from this algebra, we are left with the group $SU(2)$, which is exactly what we require in order to describe magnetic spin in ordinary macroscopic space.